diskoverdata/diskover-docs/source_files/user_terminology.md

 	- A hard link is a directory that associates a name with a file, thus each file must have at least one hard link.
 	- You can only hard link files and not directories.
 	- Hard links can only refer to files within the same volume/file system, they can't cross the file system boundaries.
-	- Has the same inode number and permissions of original file.
+	- Has the same inode number and permissions of the original file.
-	- Permissions will be updated if the permissions of source file is changed.
+	- Permissions will be updated if the permissions of the source file is changed.
-	- Has the actual contents of the original file, so that you still can view the contents, even if the original file moved or removed.
+	- Has the actual contents of the original file, so that you still can view the contents, even if the original file moved or was removed.
-	- You can't free up disk space until all the hard links and original files are deleted, as they all reference same inode.
+	- You can't free up disk space until all the hard links and original files are deleted, as they all reference the same inode.

 >🔆 &nbsp;Hard links are used a lot in media and entertainment so that digital assets can be referenced in different shot folders without using additional space.